 - 1 medium yam, peeled and diced (into 1½cm cubes - about 2 heaped cups)

 - Salt and pepper

-- 1½ cups your favourite gluten-free flour blend (I recommend using one that has potato starch or tapioca flour in)
+- 1½ cups your favourite gluten-free flour blend (I use Bob's Red Mill and recommend using one that has potato starch or tapioca flour in)

 - 2 cups mixed baby leafy greens

 - Pulse all ingredients except half the olive oil in a blender to form a loose mixture.
 Add salt and pepper to taste.

 - Scoop the pesto out into a glass jar and gently stir in the rest of the oil until almost combined.
 Set aside.

 For the mushrooms